tsaie79/superfacility/sf-api/README.md

 ## Basic usage
 ### Execute commands
-Please check the functions `run_cmd` and `read_cmd` in `sf-api/example.py`.
-Notice there will be a delay between the execution and the return of the results.
+Please check the functions `run_cmd` in `sf-api/example.py`.
+To check the status of the job, insert the `task_id` to the function `read_api_result`.
+Notice that there will be a delay between the execution and the return of the results.

+### Submit Slurm jobs
+To submit a slurm job, please check the function `submit_slurm_job` in `sf-api/example.py`.
+The job script should be prepared in advance.
+To check the status of the job, insert the `task_id` to the function `read_api_result`.